edugonzaloalmorox/baikpacking-agent/README.md

 `GET /health` is a liveness check; `GET /ready` verifies database connectivity.
 Each live `/recommend` request also appends a deterministic live-eval row to `data/eval/live_runs.jsonl`.

+## Bootstrap Targets

+The main Makefile targets are:

+- `make docker-check` checks that Docker is available
+- `make docker-up` starts Docker Desktop if needed
+- `make pg-up` starts an existing Postgres container
+- `make pg-bootstrap` recreates Postgres from scratch and restores the backup
+- `make ollama-up` starts Dockerized Ollama with persistent model storage
+- `make ollama-pull` pulls the embedding model into Ollama
+- `make api` runs the FastAPI app locally on `localhost:8001`
+- `make ui` runs the Reflex UI locally
+- `make up` boots Postgres, Ollama, the model, and the KB refresh
+- `make dev` runs `make up` and then prints database status
+- `make app` runs the local API and Reflex UI together
+- `make stop-app` stops the local API/UI ports

 ## Reflex UI